Indiana RadioWatch: June 27, 1998

 American Family Association applies for a translator on 90.3fm in Nashville.

 Kudos to WUEV (91.5fm, Evansville).
-WUEV received a Gabriel Award from UNDA-USA, the National Association of Catholic Communicators, for thier children's show "Rated G".
+WUEV received a Gabriel Award from UNDA-USA, the National Association of Catholic Communicators, for their children's show "Rated G".
 WUEV also received a Certificate of Merit for overall station

 programming.
 In addition, station manager Len Clark has been named a National Association of Broadcasters Educational Foundation Professional Fellow.